 ERP systems are made up of enterprise resource planning applications.
 The different modules share a database, which allows data collection and storage from various applications on a centralized platform.
 ERP systems help reduce costs by automating processes and exposing where improvements can be made to maximize profitability.
 This can help companies make better and faster decisions, and to work more efficiently across departments.

-With an ERP system, “businesses can better monitor inventory replenishment, sales demands, parts replacement — they can improve virtually any business process to reduce operational and maintenance costs,” Jeff Carr, CEO of Ultra Consultants, an independent ERP consultancy, wrote in Manufacturing Business Technology.
+With an ERP system, “businesses can better monitor inventory replenishment, sales demands, parts replacement, and they can improve virtually any business process to reduce operational and maintenance costs,” Jeff Carr, CEO of Ultra Consultants, an independent ERP consultancy, wrote in Manufacturing Business Technology.

-An ERP system is a powerful management tool, but falls short when it comes to the needs of complex energy organizations.
-While an ERP system can help link core business functions for many industries, it simply doesn’t provide sufficient tools for the front-to-back office activities central to energy and commodities trading.
+An ERP system is a powerful management tool but falls short when it comes to the needs of complex energy organizations.
+While an ERP system can help link core business functions for many industries, it simply doesn’t provide sufficient tools for the front- to –back-office activities that are central to trading and marketing energy and commodities.

 Energy trading and risk management (ETRM)

-An ETRM solution is a more advanced and sophisticated software that allows firms to manage all of the business processes involved in the trading of energy commodities by consolidating data from accounting, contract management, operations, logistics, inventory management, order processing, regulatory tax reporting and settlement on a single platform.
+An ETRM solution is a more advanced and sophisticated software that allows firms to manage all the business processes involved in the trading, hedging, and scheduling of energy commodities.
+It consolidates data from contract management, operations, logistics, inventory management, order processing, regulatory and tax reporting, accounting, settlement, and invoicing on a single platform.

-With an ETRM solution, companies can identify trends, new markets and potential risks across all of the business’ financial and physical assets, as well as set strategies and find opportunities to grow trade volumes or add commodities — all in real-time.
+With an ETRM solution, companies can identify trends, new markets, and potential risks across all the business’ financial and physical assets, as well as set strategies and find opportunities to grow trade volumes or add commodities—all in real-time.

 For instance, if an energy company sees a sudden loss or surge in revenue, they’ll be able to analyze what happened and take steps to better manage supply and trading operations.
-With an ETRM solution, companies can improve decision-making and remain competitive by managing long-term forecasts of energy prices and economic growth.
+With an ETRM solution, companies can improve decision-making and remain competitive by optimizing the commodities portfolio from wellhead to end customer and ensure profitable economic growth.

 Streamlining operations